labgem/microscope-user-doc/docs/content/search/blast.rst

 can be use to filter blast result.

-This form use the advanced organism selector to select the reference organisms.
+This form uses the advanced organism selector to select the reference organisms.
 See :ref:`here <advanced-selector>` for help on how to use it.

 .. image:: img/blast.png